project-next/podcast-api/README.md

 ## Hibernate L2 Cache

 To speed up read queries, an L2 cache is being used when reading from the database.

-In summary, the following need to be done in order to achieve L2 caching.
+In summary, the following need to be done in order to achieve L2 caching:

 **Note:** L2 cache is only desirable if there are far more reads than there are writes to a particular DB, else the Cache might be counter-productive.